bbartling/diy-bacnet-server/README.md

 ### ✅ `server_hello`
 > Returns a welcome message.

+---

 ### ✅ `server_update_points`
 > Updates values via a dictionary payload for the BACnet server.
 Discoverable BACnet server objects (sometimes called "points") are defined in the CSV configuration file.

+---

 ### ✅ `server_read_commandable`
-> Reads only commandable BACnet server point values.
+> Reads only *commandable* BACnet server point values.
 These are points that can be written to by an external control system, such as a BAS.
 This method retrieves the latest values that were written to the server over BACnet for commandable points defined in the CSV file.

+---

 ### ✅ `server_read_all_values`
-> Reads the present values of all BACnet server points defined in the configuration, regardless of whether they are writable or read-only.
+> Reads the present values of **all** BACnet server points defined in the configuration, regardless of whether they are writable or read-only.

+---

 ### ✅ `client_read_property`
 > A BACnet client feature used to read any BACnet property from a discovered remote device.
+Supports single-property reads using object identifier and property name.

+---

 ### ✅ `client_write_property`
 > A BACnet client feature used to write a value to a BACnet property on a remote device.
+Supports priority-based override logic if a priority level is specified.

+---

 ### ✅ `client_read_multiple`
-> A BACnet client feature that uses the ReadPropertyMultiple (RPM) service to fetch multiple properties from a single remote BACnet device in one request.
+> A BACnet client feature that uses the **ReadPropertyMultiple (RPM)** service to fetch multiple properties from a single remote BACnet device in one request.

+---

 ### ✅ `client_whois_range`
-> Sends a `Who-Is` broadcast across a specified range of BACnet device instance IDs to discover devices on the network.
+> Sends a **Who-Is** broadcast across a specified range of BACnet device instance IDs to discover devices on the network.
+Returns all I-Am responses along with metadata like vendor ID and description.

+---

+### ✅ `client_point_discovery`
+> For a given `device_instance`, performs a discovery of all objects and their human-readable names.
+Useful for populating a list of points available for polling, command, or analytics.

+---

+### ✅ `client_supervisory_logic_checks`
+> Scans all objects for a single device, identifies those that support the **priority-array** property, and returns the active override values (if any).
+This simulates supervisory control logic that checks if a point is under manual or automatic control.

+---

+### ✅ `client_read_point_priority_array`
+> Reads the full priority array (1–16 levels) for a single point.
+Returns a list of priority levels and their current values including nulls.
+This is useful for understanding overrides in effect on a writable BACnet object.

+---

 ### ⏳ Planned Future RPC Methods

-- [ ] `point_discovery`
-- [ ] `supervisory_logic_checks`
-- [ ] `read_point_priority_arr`
 - [ ] `whohas`
 - [ ] `who_is_router_to_network`